ThugsFinance/cloiinkcoin.com/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 **User accounts**

 - Account address – The public address you can use to send funds to.
-- ETH balance – The amount of ETH associated with that account.
+- CLK balance – The amount of CLK associated with that account.
-- Total ETH value – The value of the ETH.
+- Total CLK value – The value of the CLK.
 - Tokens – The tokens associated with the account and their value.
 - Transaction history – A list of all the transactions where this account was either the sender or the recipient.